shaardie/blog/content/infset.md

 Why this function returns a tuple of boolean and error although this error is obviously never set, will be explained later.

-Also I implemented the possibility to count the element of a set and a helper function to create a explicit list of a function to make iteration a lot easier.
+Also, I implemented the possibility to count the element of a set and a helper function to create an explicit list of a function to make iteration a lot easier.

     :::go